nelsonsbrian/axon-olc/README.md

 ## Axon and what it can do...

 Axon allows you to customize specific editors (panels or views) to safely and reliably edit your world files within the game inside of a `Ranvier` build MUD.
 Some customization will be needed to match the properties and the data types of the values of your properties that you want to edit.
-Axon comes with several reusable editors that make the most common editing really easy to implment.
+Axon comes with several reusable editors that make the most common editing really easy to implement.

 Some Reusable editors:
 * Input-text: Use for simple string sentences, setting values, or entityReferences
-* Togglable: Create a list of selections and toggle as many/few as you would like
+* Toggleable: Create a list of selections and toggle as many/few as you would like
 * Select-one: Select a single value from a list of created values to assign to a property

 ## About Ranvier